Designer

 Please return here when you are ready.

-For the backend API, we will use , which returns fake data using real HTTP responses.
+For the backend API, we will use JSONPlaceholder, which returns fake data using real HTTP responses.

-Our workflow will parse the inbound HTTP request by getting the desired user ID from a route parameter and use that value to make an API call to reqres.
+Our workflow will parse the inbound HTTP request by getting the desired user ID from a route parameter and use that value to make an API call to JSONPlaceholder.

 The response should look similar to this:

-Our workflow will essentially be a proxy sitting in front of the reqres API and return a portion of the response.
+Our workflow will essentially be a proxy sitting in front of the JSONPlaceholder API and return the response.

 Follow these steps to create the workflow using Elsa Studio.